girlscript/winter-of-contributing/Python/README.md

 14. Functions
 14. What_is_Filter_in_python
 15. OOP-Class
+16. Advanced_function_Lambda
-16. Advanced function-reduce()
+17. Advanced function-reduce()
-17. Advanced Function - Zip
+18. Advanced Function - Zip
-18. List Comprehension
+19. List Comprehension
-19. Advanced function-map()
+20. Advanced function-map()
-20. What is Automation?
+21. What is Automation?